catseye/Castile/README.markdown

 Grammar
 -------

-The grammar is a little weird at points (especially the VarRef production, which includes the possibility of assignment, even though that can really only happen in a Stmt.)

     Program ::= {Defn [";"]}.
     Defn    ::= "fun" ident "(" [Arg {"," Arg}] ")" Body
               | "struct" ident "{" {ident ":" TExpr [";"]} "}"